Carrie-Anne Moss: 2000's

-2010s
+2010's

 In the thriller Unthinkable (2010), directed by Gregor Jordan, Moss played the leader of an FBI counter-terrorism team assigned to interrogate a man who threatens to detonate three nuclear bombs in the United States.
 The film was released direct-to-DVD and generated controversy over its subject matter.
 She took on the role of antagonist Claudia Wolf in the sequel to the 2006 horror film Silent Hill, Silent Hill: Revelation (2012).
 Budgeted at US$20 million, the film grossed US$52.3 million worldwide, but garnered an overwhelmingly negative reception among film critics and fans alike.
 Mentioning Moss in its review for the film, The New York Times remarked that the supporting actors "deserve much, much better".
-She voiced the character Aria in the video games Mass Effect 2 (2010) and Mass Effect 3 (2012).
+She voiced the character Aria T'Loak in the video games Mass Effect 2 (2010) and Mass Effect 3 (2012).

 She had a four-episode arc in the series Chuck between 2011 and 2012, and played the regular role of Las Vegas Assistant District Attorney Katherine O'Connell in the CBS period drama series Vegas, which premiered in September 2012, but was cancelled after its first season, despite an overall positive response.
 Writing for The New York Times, Mike Hale felt that Moss "feels out of place in this frontier tale, but looks great in snug wool suits".
 Moss obtained the role of Penelope, a California candidate for governor who runs a free health clinic, in the political thriller Knife Fight (2012), directed by Bill Guttentag.
 The film premiered at the Tribeca Film Festival and was released for a two-theater run and digital platforms.
 Moss headlined the psychological dark comedy Compulsion (2013), in which she played one of two people occupying neighbouring apartments, each one grappling with psychological disorders that begin to overtake their lives.
 The film opened for limited release.
 She voiced the character of Admiral Wells in the fantasy animated film The Clockwork Girl (2014).